-- 5.6 For the purposes of this exception, the term "agriculture" includes horticulture, fruit growing, seed growing, dairy farming, the breeding and keeping of livestock (including any creature kept for the production of food, wool, skins or fur, or for the purpose of its use in the farming of land), the use of land as grazing land, meadow land, osier land, market gardens and nursery grounds, and the use of land for woodlands where that use is ancillary to the farming of land for other agricultural purposes. - 5.7 In order to fall within this exception, applicants will need to demonstrate that the intended use of the building is related to and supports agricultural and forestry related activities, for example a barn.
+- 6.5 For the purposes of this exception, the term 'agriculture' includes horticulture, fruit growing, seed growing, dairy farming, the breeding and keeping of livestock (including any creature kept for the production of food, wool, skins or fur, or for the purpose of its use in the farming of land), the use of land as grazing land, meadow land, osier land, market gardens and nursery grounds, and the use of land for woodlands where that use is ancillary to the farming of land for other agricultural purposes.
+There will be a point at which agricultural and forestry uses cease, and the processing of the raw materials begin.
+Buildings which are necessary to support this processing related activity would no longer be considered to fall within the agriculture and forestry exception. - 6.6 In order to fall within this exception, applicants will need to demonstrate that the intended use and design of the building is related to and supports agricultural and forestry related activities, for example a barn.
 This is to prevent new buildings that would otherwise be considered inappropriate.
 This includes dwellings for rural workers in agriculture or forestry as these buildings are by definition for residential use.
 Consequently, even though they may support an agricultural or forestry use, they are not in themselves buildings for agriculture or forestry.
-A proposal for an essential agricultural worker's dwelling will be assessed under very special circumstances and if approved necessary conditions would be applied to restrict its future use. - 5.8 Whilst there is no restriction in terms of size or location of such a building from a Green Belt perspective, other design and landscape policies, for example the setting of a listed building or the impact on the Area of Outstanding Natural Beauty, are still applicable.
+A proposal for an essential agricultural worker's dwelling will be assessed under very special circumstances and if approved necessary conditions would be applied to restrict its future use. - 6.7 Whilst there is no restriction in terms of size or location of such a building from a Green Belt perspective, other design and landscape policies, for example the setting of a listed building or the impact on the Area of Outstanding Natural Beauty, are still applicable.